 Don’t accept the unacceptable

-Start with the small stuff and instill the basics such as table manners along with please and thank you’s.
+Start with the small stuff and instill the basics such as table manners and please and thank you’s.
 Nipping early signs of disrespect in the bud can circumvent the big issues later on.
-Small slights to visitors, a lack of appreciation or gratitude or simply leaving dirty dishes or their room a mess, are all disrespectful behaviors.
+Small slights to visitors, a lack of appreciation or gratitude or simply leaving dirty dishes or their room a mess are all disrespectful behaviors.

 By encouraging children to acknowledge visitors and their elders and respecting other people’s property from an early age, the natural flow-on effect can have far-reaching positive echoes as they pass through the teenage years and into young adulthood.

-Encourage a community spirit of participating in neighborhood projects and becoming involved in positive causes.
-Socialise them with the elderly from an early age and let them develop an appreciation of the value of diverse ideas and personalities.
+Encourage a community spirit to participate in neighborhood projects and become involved in positive causes.
+Socialize them with the elderly from an early age and let them develop an appreciation of the value of diverse ideas and personalities.